So it’s international working out loud week [AKA Narrating Our Work] and this year people are encouraged to follow a seven-day structure.

 - Plan next steps

 These seven components can help make work teams more effective as they collaborate to achieve some purpose.
-Working out loud requires purpose, or it’s not work.
+Narrating Our Work requires purpose, or it’s not work.
 Collaboration means taking action.
 In order to learn, people need to share.
 They need to make connections, between ideas as well as people.

-But working out loud needs people who are actively engaged in learning.
+But Narrating Our Work needs people who are actively engaged in learning.
 If not, the work space can become an echo chamber.
 Experimentation with alternatives is how we learn to do new things.
 This is what #wolweek encourages.
 Doing this outside the work team means it can be more playful and creative.
 This is why we all need to find communities of practice beyond our work teams.

 We also need to be aware of what is happening outside our spheres of influence.
 We need to be curious and find others who are not like us.
 This means we have to give without expectation of direct benefit.
 This is cooperation.
 Our social networks can provide this diversity and increase the potential for serendipitous discoveries.
 “Chance favors the connected mind”, says Stephen B. Johnson.